lamps-wg/certificatediscovery/draft-ietf-lamps-certdiscovery.md

 Primary Certificate: The X.509 certificate that has the subjectInfoAccess extension with the certDiscovery accessMethod pointing to a Secondary Certificate.

-Secondary Certificate: The X.509 certificate that is referenced by the Primary Certificate in the subjectInfoAccess extension certDiscovery accessMethod
+Secondary Certificate: The X.509 certificate that is referenced by the Primary Certificate in the subjectInfoAccess extension certDiscovery accessMethod.
+This certificate may also have a reference to the Primary Certificate in the subjectInfoAccess extension.

 # Certificate Discovery Access Method